Abstract, delicate, yet quite wrenching and abyssal at the same time. This one goes deep. Caving…

 A ‘concept album’ based on Hans Cousto’s “Cosmic Octave”.

 Hmmm all very po-faced.
 Not sure we need to know that? or if it’s just irrelevant intellectual ingenuity.
 Plenty of different shades of grey over the the 1h34min play length for sure, some dark some light, but sorry, it doesn’t “create a profound effect on the consciousness of the listener.”
 Not on this one anyway.
 No more than any other technically accomplished ambient outing.
 (Compare and contrast for example, to the equally cosmic newly released 1999 recording ‘Kshatrya (The Eye of the Bird)’ from the avant-garde composer Igor Wakhevitch on Transversales Disques).

-We’re all too tainted as cultural consumers in the cinematic sweep of common or vulgar film scores, the failed attempts at sublimity (pathos).
-It gets way more interesting when harnessed to a pulse, a beat and ultra low tectonic sub bass.
+We’re all too tainted as cultural consumers in the cinematic sweep of common or vulgar film scores, telling us just what to feel at the cues; the failed attempts at sublimity (pathos).
+Needless to say, it gets way more interesting (as always) when harnessed to a pulse, a beat and ultra low tectonic sub bass.